1. Gautama Buddha was born in __________.

 Explanation: After the Kalinga War, Ashoka embraced non-violence and Buddhism.

-96. Buddhist philosophy influenced Indian logic and debate through:
+96. Buddhist philosophy influenced Indian logic and debate through__________.

 A) Dignaga and Dharmakirti